Atrioventricular (AV) Canal Defect in Children

-Your child’s symptoms depend on the size of his or her septal openings.
+Your child’s symptoms depend on the size of their septal openings.
 The larger the openings, the more blood is able to pass through them.
 This can overload your child's heart and lungs.
 This means that your child’s symptoms may be more severe.

-Over time, the pressure in your child’s lungs will force blood back to his or her heart.
+Over time, the pressure in your child’s lungs will force blood back to their heart.
 This blood has low oxygen levels, and it’s sent to the rest body.
-This causes your child’s lips, nailbeds, and skin to turn blue (cyanosis).
+This causes your child’s lips, nail beds, and skin to turn blue (cyanosis).

 How is an AV canal defect diagnosed in a child?

 Your child may be diagnosed by ultrasound during pregnancy.
-Or your child's healthcare provider may first suspect a heart defect when he or she hears an abnormal sound (heart murmur) when listening to your child's heart with a stethoscope.
+Or your child's healthcare provider may first suspect a heart defect when they hear an abnormal sound (heart murmur) when listening to your child's heart with a stethoscope.
 Your child may also have symptoms of a heart problem.
 Your child’s healthcare provider may refer your child to a heart doctor for children (pediatric cardiologist).

-The heart doctor will check your child and listen to his or her heart and lungs.
+The heart doctor will check your child and listen to their heart and lungs.
 The location and loudness of the murmur will help the doctor make the diagnosis.

 Your child’s doctor may then do tests to confirm the diagnosis.
-The tests your child has depends on his or her age and condition, and the doctor’s preferences.
+The tests your child has depend on their age and condition, and the doctor’s preferences.